You are required to report all adverse events identified above, whether actual or potential. To report such incidents, call 1-877-504-1179.

 You must report incidents to AHCA within 24 hours of it happening.
 You must report all serious incidents, such as those listed below, immediately.
 This allows us to quickly assess the risk and address liability.
 Examples of serious incidents include:

-Our provider contracts include the obligation to participate in Quality Management inquiries upon request from the Clinical Quality Analyst.
+Our provider contracts include the obligation to participate in quality management inquiries upon request.

-You must report the ICD-10-CM diagnosis codes to the highest level of specificity and accurately.
+You must report the ICD-10-CM diagnosis codes to the highest level of specificity and accuracy.
 This requires accurate and complete medical record documentation.
-You are required to alert the Medicare Advantage organization of wrong information submitted.
-You must follow the Medicare Advantage organization’s procedures for correcting information.
+You are required to alert the MA organization of wrong information submitted.
+You must follow the MA organization’s procedures for correcting information.

 Finally, you must report claims and encounter information in a timely manner, generally within 30 days of the date of service (or discharge for hospital inpatient facilities).

 Links to resources for the latest ICD guidelines and MRA resources are available online at medicaplans.com.

 The American Medical Association (AMA) and CMS update procedure codes quarterly, with the largest volume effective January 1 of each year.
 CPT and HCPCS codes may be added, deleted, or revised to reflect changes in health care and medical practices.

 If you submit your claim with an invalid or deleted procedure code, we will deny or return it.
 A valid procedure code is required for claims processing.